bb010g/penny/README.md

 [API documentation][api-docs] | [Changelog][changelog]

-Penny is an ISO 4217–based currency library for Rust.
+Penny is an ISO-4217–based currency library for Rust.
 It's not quite ready yet, but should work well enough if you're using [Baimax][baimax] or willing to deal with a bit of breakage.